 You will be assessed through a combination of work-based projects and course-based assignments.

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

-For any additional information, or to take your application further, please contact a Melbourne Polytechnic Education and Career Advisor (ECA), on 03 9269 8400, or by email.
+For additional information, or to take your application further in our Diploma of Screen and Media (Specialist Make-Up Services), please contact an Education and Careers Advisor (ECA) on 03 9269 8400, or send an email.